Why you can trust The Zebra

 Auto insurance for divorced drivers in New York is the 17th most expensive in the nation.
 If you're overpaying for your car insurance, don't hesitate to shop around.
 You could save big!

-The amount you're charged each month for car insurance depends on how much protection you choose.
+The amount a driver is charged each month for car insurance depends on how much protection they carry.
 Liability-only coverage generally is less expensive, while low-deductible comprehensive coverage costs more.
-In New York, the rate disparity between liability-only coverage and comprehensive coverage with a $500 deductible is $803.
+One way to avoid costly car insurance payments is to compare quotes and find higher-deductible coverage that meets your needs and fits your budget.

 |$100K/$300K/$100K Bodily Injury/Property Damage — Liability Only||$1,092|